bradcush/csci-ga-2433-project/README.md

 *Note: Environment variables are required to be set to run these scripts due to the permissions requried for Stackhero S3.
 Set your local environment variables based on what's specified in the `.env` file.*

+## Routes

+All use cases are organized by route in the `routes` folder and imported into the top-level `app.py` file which is the entry point for the server-side web application powered by Heroku and referenced in the `Procfile`.